-Master of Science or Master of Professional Studies, Certificate, and Certification students are placed on academic warning if their GPA falls below 3.0 in any given semester.
-Students in the Postbaccalaureate Studies program or Visiting Students program are placed on academic warning if their GPA falls below 2.0 in any given semester.
+Master of Science or Master of Professional Studies, Certificate, and Certification students are placed on academic warning if their GPA (Grade Point Average) falls below 3.0 in any given semester.
+Visiting students are placed on academic warning if their GPA falls below 2.0 in any given semester.
 In addition, students might receive notice of academic warning if they receive a grade of D or F. There is no appeal process available to students placed on academic warning.